elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-techniques-can-be-used-to-write-effective-questions-for-selfassessment.md

 url: /learn/education-studies/questions/what-techniques-can-be-used-to-write-effective-questions-for-selfassessment
 score: -1.0
 related_article1:
-    id: 165518
+    id: 165510
-    title: What is the process of iterative note revision, and how does it help in condensing information?
+    title: >-
+        What tools can be used for non-linear note-taking, and what are their advantages?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-iterative-note-revision-and-how-does-it-help-in-condensing-information
+    url: /learn/education-studies/questions/what-tools-can-be-used-for-nonlinear-notetaking-and-what-are-their-advantages
 related_article2:
-    id: 165522
+    id: 165516
-    title: How can diagrams be used to represent complex ideas and enhance understanding?
+    title: >-
+        How can asking questions and making connections improve information processing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-diagrams-be-used-to-represent-complex-ideas-and-enhance-understanding
+    url: /learn/education-studies/questions/how-can-asking-questions-and-making-connections-improve-information-processing
 related_article3:
-    id: 165507
+    id: 165510
-    title: What is cognitive load and how does it impact learning?
+    title: >-
+        What tools can be used for non-linear note-taking, and what are their advantages?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-cognitive-load-and-how-does-it-impact-learning
+    url: /learn/education-studies/questions/what-tools-can-be-used-for-nonlinear-notetaking-and-what-are-their-advantages
 related_article4:
-    id: 165518
+    id: 165512
-    title: What is the process of iterative note revision, and how does it help in condensing information?
+    title: >-
+        How does mind mapping improve conceptual understanding and recall?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-iterative-note-revision-and-how-does-it-help-in-condensing-information
+    url: /learn/education-studies/questions/how-does-mind-mapping-improve-conceptual-understanding-and-recall
 related_article5:
-    id: 165509
+    id: 165512
-    title: What are the characteristics of non-linear note-taking and how do they facilitate learning?
+    title: >-
+        How does mind mapping improve conceptual understanding and recall?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-nonlinear-notetaking-and-how-do-they-facilitate-learning
+    url: /learn/education-studies/questions/how-does-mind-mapping-improve-conceptual-understanding-and-recall
 ---

 &nbsp;